theseriff/jobber/README.md

 ---

-**Jobber** is a good program for doing things behind the scenes in Python.
-You can use it to make a lot of things happen at the same time.
-It has a good architecture for making, doing, and keeping jobs.
-It can work with different engines, middlewares, and ways to save things.
+**Jobber** is a powerful and flexible framework for scheduling and managing background tasks in Python.
+It offers a versatile architecture for defining, executing, and storing jobs, supporting a variety of execution engines, middleware, and serialization formats.

-Jobber is strong and made to do things that don't happen together.
-It has an easy and new API like other good programs.
+**Jobber** is a robust solution that was built from the ground up to handle asynchronous tasks.
+It offers a clean and modern API that is inspired by leading frameworks.

 ## Key features